 NONRESIDENT/NON-CITIZEN TUITION.
-Students who have not established California residency in accordance with state regulations (see Residency section), will be required to pay the Nonresident Tuition Fee of \$151.00 per unit.
-Students who are both citizens and residents of a foreign country are required to pay \$161.00 per unit.
+Students who have not established California residency in accordance with state regulations (see Residency section), will be required to pay the Nonresident Tuition Fee of \$178.00 per unit.
+Students who are both citizens and residents of a foreign country are required to pay \$195.00 per unit.

-student Services FEE.
-Students are required to pay a Student Services Health Fee each semester and summer session.
-Students who are eligible for the Board of Governor's Enrollment Fee Waiver and students who depend exclusively upon prayer for healing in accordance with a bona fide religion, sect, or denomination (upon written verification from an authorized church official) are exempt from paying the Student Services Health Fee.
-(See "Schedule of Classes" for other possible exemptions.)
-This church documentation must be submitted to the Vice President of Student Services Office for the exemption.
+STUDENT SERVICES FEE.
+ALL Students are required to pay a \$10.00 Student Services Health Fee each semester and \$6.00 for summer session.
+Students who depend exclusively upon prayer for healing in accordance with a bona fide religion, sect, or denomination (upon written verification from an authorized church official) are exempt from paying the Student Services Health Fee.
+This church documentation must be submitted to the Vice President's Office for the exemption.